 So it’s been a week since my discharge from the clinic !!!
 Yippee.
 Boy, it is good to be home and back in my own environment surrounded by my family and animals.
 My anxiety levels have been through the roof but that is to be expected to adjust to being in the ‘outside world’ as it would call it, away from the protected surrounds of the clinic, much as I did not want to be there.

-My Psychotherapist is back from overseas so sessions with her have re-commenced which is taking the edge off the flashbacks which are not helping the anxiety either.
+My Psychotherapist is back from overseas so sessions with her have re-commenced EMDR which is taking the edge off the flashbacks which are not helping the anxiety either.
 The flashbacks are based on the birth of my third child which I had when I was sixteen.
 It was delivered all alone in my room by myself.
-My Mother just came in and took the babies away almost immediately after delivery.
+My Mother just came in and took the baby away almost immediately after delivery.

 I do not know where she took them, what happened to them.
 Could they have been adopted, taken to a Mothers and Babies Home, ended up like the Tuam babies.
 The eventualities haunt me and drive me to distraction some days.
 It is the not knowing that eats away at you.
 There is nothing to grieve except a five-minute glance at a new born baby 39 years ago.
 I remember that in such detail though.
 The black hair, the blue eyes, the beautiful pink skin.
 Not understanding what the umbilical cord and placenta were.
 The total confusion of it all married with spasms of pain like I never experienced before.
 In she came each time and just took the babies never saying a word, not answering my pleading questions, ignoring my supplicating queries about what was happening and where was she taking my baby and not allowing me even to hold it.
 Oh, how I wish I could have held it.

 The psychological impact of these births and removal of the babies was huge.
 I have four absolutely beautiful children with a partner after twenty-seven years of being happily married.
 It is only since the Royal Commission in Australia was announced that my Complex PTSD surfaced and associated flashbacks.
 Everything bizarrely had been suppressed since I was nineteen and had left Ireland.
-Amazing that the brain can do that but mine had very effectively and efficiently and had protected from fourteen years of abuse.
+Amazing that the brain can do that but mine had very effectively and efficiently and had protected me from fourteen years of abuse.
 I was living the perfect middle-class beachside life before we moved to our farm which I was loving.
 Then BANG!
 2014 it all fell apart.
-It is slowly being rebuilt thanks to my genius psychotherapist and support of a wonderful family.
+It is slowly being rebuilt thanks to my genius psychotherapist, EMDR and support of a wonderful family.

 So first week home is rocky but no incidents of self-harm and we’re all forging on with veggie patch planting and HSC preparations.
 Oh the joy of joy !!!!!